[Download PDF / Printer Friendly Version]

 Providing for a new roof and updating the office computers will take even more money tomorrow than it does today.
 It’s time to show present congregants that an endowment will help relieve future congregations from the dilemma of having to choose one financial priority among many, simply because of a lack of planning (and revenue).

-Ready to get started?
+Ready to get started with church planned giving programs for your congregation?
 Contact us today.
 We’ve been helping nonprofits of all shapes and sizes create robust, simple, successful planned giving programs for more than 20 years.